mudge/mudge.github.com/_posts/2014-03-22-a-summit-for-scaling.markdown

 is better for small teams to move fast at the cost of shared understanding?
 If the benefits are to believed then if services are small and simple enough then the dread [Bus factor][] might be less of a problem.

+As an extreme example of this culture, the practice of allowing *competing* services was touched upon: where teams can freely develop another version of a service without collaboration and let client applications decide which they prefer.
+The implications this environment would have on teams (where people could simply supplant your work and openly duplicate effort) makes me more than a little apprehensive.

 I remain sceptical but it has encouraged me to consider pursuing SOA more aggressively particularly considering success stories such as